By Ted Pollak (contributions by Jon Peddie)

 - internal and external fixed mount 3D cameras with other sensors, double or triple redundancy battery backup systems, and multiple wireless transmission stations

-S.T.A.L.K.E.R. seems like it could be a good starting point for the plant operators and government regulators, since it is a modifiable game.
+S.T.A.L.K.E.R. seems like it could be a good starting point for the plant operators and government regulators since it is a modifiable game.
 Its engine could provide a base for the import of the CAD model.

-One of the main elements in a simulation systems (regardless of the subject, whether its finance, engineering, war, emergency systems, etc) is the injection of problems.
+One of the main elements in a simulation system (regardless of the subject, whether its finance, engineering, war, emergency systems, etc) is the injection of problems.
 A teacher puts in deliberate challenges, sometimes impossible to solve challenges to see how the students will deal with it.

 Game players would be another good source of imaginative challenges.
 And even if the operators took the position, "that can never happen," testing for the reaction and cure would be helpful because guess what?
 If you can think of it, then it CAN happen.